eritbh/eritbh.github.io/userstyles.md

 	</div>
 </div>

+## Discord Custom Fonts

+Lets you set custom body and code fonts for Discord.
+Also undoes dumb `font-weight` shenanigans that Discord sets up on light mode if you're on a standard-density monitor (because most fonts are designed to be readable in black-on-white on normal displays, you incompetent assholes).

+<a class="button userstyle-install" href="https://raw.githubusercontent.com/eritbh/userstyles/main/discord-fonts.user.css">Install</a>

 ## Compact Modmail User Info

 Minimizes or removes the snoovatar in the user info sidebar of Reddit modmail.